diegohce/hddproxy/README.md

     "name": "hi.txt"
 }
 ```
-An status 200 OK response means writing was a success.
+A response with status 200 OK means writing was successful.

 # Read
 For an example on how to read files, see `websockets.html` file.